-Before you close the year in QuickBooks (more on that to follow), you need to ensure a few things are done.
+It's time to close the books on 2020, but before you close the year in QuickBooks, you need to ensure a few things are done.

 We aren’t talking about peanut butter and chocolate (although that is good); we are talking about a part-time bookkeeper and a part-time CFO.
 That combination lets you do what you do best – create new products and services for your small business.

 Accountants love it when they get a clean set of books.
 The ultimate prize is when the Net Assets with Donor Restrictions account is up to date.
 A critical step in getting there is a good grant balance tracking system maintained throughout the year.
 Here are three ways we track restricted grant balances using QuickBooks Online:

 The Pandemic has brought to light the importance of financial management at nonprofit organizations.
 Many organizations are overwhelmed with demand and short on resources.
 A crisis always highlights weaknesses, but it can also identify opportunities.
 As a board member, what financial information do you need to guide the organization though the ever-changing community the nonprofit serves?

 For several decades non-employee employee compensation was reported using a 1099-MISC.
 The IRS has changed that for the 2020 tax filing year and is requiring those wages to be reported on a 1099-NEC.

 For most of us, driving to the office has been replaced by remote work environments.
 Fortunately, at BudgetEase we did a lot of remote work before the pandemic.
 For many small businesses, however, this has been a challenging adjustment period.